pramoood/suricata-mitre-splunk/README.md

 ## If I Did This Again / Possible Extensions

 - Start with at least 16 GB of RAM.
-T‑Pot’s 8 GB minimum works on paper, but real internet‑facing traffic needs more headroom.
+T‑Pot’s 8 GB minimum works on paper, but real internet‑facing traffic needs more headroom
-- Set up Tailscale from the beginning to avoid CGNAT issues that block direct connections.
+- Set up Tailscale from the beginning to avoid CGNAT issues that block direct connections
-- Map MITRE techniques using the `alert.signature` field instead of `alert.category` for much more accurate MITRE mapping.
+- Map MITRE techniques using the `alert.signature` field instead of `alert.category` for much more accurate MITRE mapping
-- Add GeoIP and ASN enrichment for source IPs so Splunk can show attacker locations and network ownership.
+- Add GeoIP and ASN enrichment for source IPs so Splunk can show attacker locations and network ownership
-- Use an LLM API to automatically generate MITRE technique mappings and extra context for each alert.
+- Use an LLM API to automatically generate MITRE technique mappings and extra context for each alert

 ## Repository Contents